AmbireTech/adex-protocol/README.md

 3. The user will generate events (impressions, clicks, page closed, etc.) and send them to the validators
 4. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings
 5. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once
-6. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing, publishers can immediately stop serving ads
+6. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health))

 The benefits of this approach are:

 * The only on-chain transactions are a deposit operation (which creates a campaign and a channel, `channelOpen`) and a withdraw (allowing any party to withdraw earnings, `channelWithdraw`)
 * Publishers have a constant guarantee that they can withdraw their latest earnings on-chain
 * Since **OUTPACE** is one-to-many, a campaign can be executed by multiple publishers
-* If new states are no longer created (someone is no longer online or is malicious), publishers can immediately stop delivering ads for this campaign (channel)
+* If new states are no longer created (someone is no longer online or malicious), publishers can immediately stop delivering ads for this campaign (channel)
 * Allows off-chain negotiations: advertisers can bid for impressions in real time
 * All data, other than payments, is kept off-chain